 Crime Rates In Türkiye: How Safe Is Turkey

 Turkey is a relatively safe country, but its crime rates have been increasing in recent years.
-According to the Turkish National Police, the number of violent crimes has increased.
+According to the Turkish National Police, the number of violent crimes has increased – though still low enough to be considered safe.
 The most common crimes are

 Both of these occur mostly in crowded areas like markets and tourist destinations.
-There has also been an increase in ATM robberies and credit card fraud.
+There has also been an elevated level of ATM robberies and credit card fraud.

 While these crime statistics may seem alarming, it’s important to remember that Türkiye is still a relatively safe country, and these crime rates are much the same as other big cities across the globe.